 Abstract

-User simulators sit in the middle: they let us run full search sessions in a controlled way, while still keeping some link to real behaviour.
-This project is my attempt to build a clean stack for that: starting from SimIIR 2.0, moving to SimIIR 3, and then adding UXSim as a bridge to LLM-based agents and modern search UIs.
+This project is my attempt to build a clean toolkit for exactly that: starting from SimIIR 2.0, moving to SimIIR 3, and then adding UXSim as a bridge to LLM-based agents and modern search UIs.

 SimIIR 2.0